Hi Sweet Friends,

 While the protein in human milk is designed for human bodies, much of the protein in cow’s milk is difficult for humans to digest.
 In addition, the over-consumption of this protein can lead to serious health conditions.
 Dr. T. Colin Campbell, professor emeritus of nutritional biochemistry at Cornell University, found that the protein that consistently creates and promotes cancer is casein, which makes up about 87 percent of the protein in cow’s milk.
 According to Dr. Campbell, a diet that contains more than 10 percent protein (that’s about 50 grams of protein if you’re consuming 2,000 calories per day) can lead to the little “c.”
 Guess what?
 Americans eat way more than that (an average of 17 percent total protein, of which 12 to 13 percent is animal-based!).

-Forget spooky, life-threatening diseases, let’s talk about simpler pickles.
+Forget scary, life-threatening diseases, let’s talk about simpler pickles.
 Ever pass a kidney stone?
 If you have, then you know that it’s incredibly painful—sorta feels like shooting an elephant through your pee hole!
 How about Crohn’s disease, a veritable inflammation blow-out sale?
 Both of these not-so-happy afflictions have been linked to dairy consumption.
 Allergies, eczema, asthma, arthritis, inflammation, and zits can all be linked to dairy.
 What about skim milk or nonfat milk?
 They’re just as bad.
 For me, cheese was the hardest thing to give up, but once I did, my weird rashes and forehead bumps disappeared.
 I also started to breathe easier—a pretty important change for a gal with cancer in her lungs.
 Perhaps this is too much information, but my poop changed, too.
 It came out regularly!